markel1974/Symphony/src/hardware/via/README.md

 * Reading the actual state of physical input pins connected to Port A and Port B (`ReadPRA`, `ReadPRB`).
 * Handling the output to physical pins connected to Port A and Port B based on the VIA's internal state (`WritePRA`, `WritePRB`, `WriteDDRA`, `WriteDDRB`).
 This includes platform-specific logic (like IEC line driving in the C1541).
-* Receiving interrupt requests from the VIA and forwarding them to the system's interrupt controller (`IRQTrigger`, `IRQClear`).
+* Receiving interrupt requests from the VIA and forwarding them to the system's interrupt controller (`IRQTrigger`, `IRQClearTrigger`).

 ## Dependencies